RazorSiM/simonecolabufalo/content/index.md

 ---
 ## Who am I

 I'm a freelancer web designer & developer based in Italy.
-I've been active in the space for **9.33 years**.
+I've been active in the space for :Years years.

 ### What can I do for you